chesslablab/chess-data/README.md

 	[2021-04-21 15:48:13] /usr/share/chess-data/cli/../model/beginner.model.INFO: Training complete

 The command above will create the `model/beginner.model` file which can be used to keep training the model in batches with more prepared data.

+#### Play with the AI

+Play with the AI -- for testing purposes for the time being:

+	$ php cli/model-play.php
+	1.e4 d5 3.e5 Be6

 ### Bash Scripts